 Beginning March 2018, prospective immigrants from Nepal and other countries would need to utilize the new Temporary Skills Shortage (TSS) visa program that comprises a short-term stream for up to two years and a medium term stream for up to four years.

-July 07, 2017 English medium education to begin in all community schools of Dudhkausika Rural Municipality…Read more
+English medium education to begin in all community schools of Dudhkausika Rural Municipality in Solukhumbu district.…Read more